-2.5.3 Self-Employed Social Contributions (tscse de)
+2.5.3 Self-Employed Social Contributions (tscse_de)

 The self-employed are not covered by most of the statutory social insurances.
 Contributions to long-term care insurance, to unemployment insurance, and to accident insurance are entirely voluntary for the self-employed, and it cannot be assumed that self-employed opt for such insurances.
 Also, statutory health insurance is generally not compulsory for the self-employed in Germany, and most of the self-employed choose private health insurance.
 However, every individual in Germany is obliged to contribute to any health insurance, so that also the self-employed have to contribute to either of the two.
-Moreover, the self-employed are not generally obliged to contribute to compulsory pension insurance.
-However, certain groups of self-employed are obliged to contribute to statutory pension insurance.
+Moreover, the self-employed are not generally obliged to contribute to statutory pension insurance.
 Compulsory pension insurance applies for self-employed teachers without employees, nurses, midwives, artists, publicists, and craftsmen.

 Thus, only contributions to the statutory pension insurance and to statutory as well as private health insurance have been simulated for the self-employed.
 Mandatory contributions to the statutory pension insurance have been limited to those specific groups obliged to contribute, i.e. eligibility to pension insurance contribution is restricted to working either in education services, or in health services (lindi=10 or lindi=11), assuming that all income from self-employment in these services is subject to mandatory contributions to the statutory pension insurance.
-It is assumed that those obliged to contribute have to pay the entire rate (19.9% from 2009 to 2011, 19.6% in 2012 and 18.9% in 2013).
+It is assumed that those obliged to contribute have to pay the entire rate (19.9% in 2011, 19.6% in 2012, 18.9% in 2013 and 2014, and 18.7% in 2015).